-Most of our revenues are earned from contracts which are fixed price, based on certain activity and performance specifications.
-Consequently, although we typically bear the cost of overruns, with certain exceptions, we benefit if our costs are lower than anticipated.
+Most of our revenues are earned from contracts which are fixed price, based on certain activities and performance specifications.
 Payment terms usually provide either for payments based on the achievement of certain identified milestones or activity levels or monthly payments according to a fixed payment schedule over the life of the contract.
-Where clients request changes in the scope of a trial or in the services to be provided by us, we deal with these by a change order, often resulting in additional revenue to us.
-We also contract on a "fee-for-service," "days worked" or "time and materials" basis, but this accounts for approximately 15% of revenues.
+Where clients request changes in the scope of a trial or in the services to be provided by us, a change order or amendment is issued often resulting in additional revenues for us.
+We also contract on a "fee-for-service," or "time and materials" basis, but this accounts for a small portion of overall project activities.

-Contract terms may range from one year to several years depending on the nature of the work to be performed.
+Contract terms may range from several weeks to several years depending on the nature of the work to be performed.
 In most cases, a portion of the contract fee, typically 10% to 20%, is paid at the time the study or trial is started.
 The balance of the contract fee payable is generally payable in installments over the study or trial duration and may be based on the achievement of certain performance targets or "milestones" or, to a lesser extent, on a fixed monthly payment schedule.
 For instance, installment payments may be based on patient enrollment or delivery of the database.
 Reimbursable expenses are typically estimated and budgeted within the contract and invoiced on a monthly basis.
 Reimbursable expenses include payments to investigators, travel and accommodation costs and various other direct costs incurred in the course of the clinical trial which are fully reimbursable by the client.

-Most of our contracts are terminable immediately by the client with cause in certain circumstances and on 30-60 days notice without cause.
+Most of our contracts are terminable immediately by the client with justifiable cause or with 60 days notice without cause.
 In the event of termination, we are entitled to all sums owed for work performed through the notice of termination and certain costs associated with termination of the study.
 Some of our contracts provide for an early termination fee.
 Termination or delay in the performance of a contract occurs for various reasons, including, but not limited to, unexpected or undesired results, production problems resulting in shortages of the drug, adverse patient reactions to the drug, the client's decision to de-emphasize a particular trial or inadequate patient enrollment or investigator recruitment.